Hybrid restricted master problem for Boolean matrix factorisation: Experiments

-\paragraph{Real-world data.} On real-world benchmark data, Figure 3 shows that both \bfact variants achieve comparable F-scores and reconstruction errors to other methods, and in particular, \bfact-recon does this with fewer factors (K).
-A potential reason for this is that \bfact-recon is the only method not to use a complexity-based score for rank approximation, and such scores do not always favour the lowest rank factorisation (see Supplementary Material).
+\paragraph{Real-world data.} On real-world benchmark data, Figure \ref{fig:real_results} (top) shows that both \bfact variants achieve comparable F-scores and reconstruction errors to other methods, and in particular, \bfact-recon does this with fewer factors (K).
+A potential reason for this is that \bfact-recon is the only method not to use a complexity-based score for rank approximation, and such scores do not always favour the lowest rank factorisation (see Appendix \ref{sec:mdl_lim}).
 Furthermore, some of these datasets have been one-hot encoded from categorical data; hence, it is unclear whether a BMF is the correct model for such data.
-On the 14 single-cell RNA sequencing datasets, for which there is more precedent for a BMF, Figure \ref{fig:real_results} shows the \bfact variants achieve both performant F-scores and reconstruction errors but use significantly fewer factors and lower rank matrices.
-From an interpretability perspective, fewer factors are desirable for downstream analysis, such as identifying marker genes for biological processes.
-We note that PANDA is likely overfitting to noise here, given its poor performance in simulated settings, with cases where PANDA achieved the highest F score on observed data matrix $\mathbf{Y}$, despite having the lowest F score on signal matrix $\mathbf{X}$ (Figure A4).
+On the 14 single-cell RNA sequencing datasets, for which there is more precedent for a BMF, Figure \ref{fig:real_results} (bottom) shows the \bfact variants achieve both performant F-scores and reconstruction errors but use significantly fewer factors than other methods.
+In scRNA-seq, PANDA+ is likely overfitting to noise rather than signal, given its high predicted rank.
+To support this, consider simulated results in Figure \ref{fig:app_sim_results_B}, where PANDA+ achieves the highest F score on the observed data matrix $\mathbf{Y}$, despite having the lowest F score on the signal matrix $\mathbf{X}$, also with a very high rank.
 Despite some promising results on lower-dimensional standard datasets, MDL4BMF often took too long to run ($>$2 days with 24CPUs), so it has not been included for the corresponding datasets.